UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/Instructions/steps.md

 > For a temporary fix, you could also renamed your columns in your sample-metadata.tsv file such as there are no dashes (e.g transect-name would be TransectName) and use that as the group name when using `make_dag.sh`

 {: .note }
-> Check out all options for reference databases in the customization part below.
+> Check out all options for reference databases in the `customization` page.
+Generally, `silva-full` is the most common one to use.

 {:style="counter-reset:none"}